For Immediate Release:

 - William “Bill” Kibler Community Library, Stanley

-Tuition for Virginia residents is $76.65 per credit hour, and tuition for out-of-state residents is $248.80 per credit hour, not including applicable fees.
+Tuition for the spring 2009 semester for Virginia residents is $81.65 per credit hour, and tuition for out-of-state residents is $253.80 per credit hour, not including applicable fees.
+To assist students with tuition payments, LFCC provides students with information about an interest-free tuition payment plan.
+For more information, students can visit https://lfcc.edu/about-the-college/office-of-financial-and-administrative-services/business-office-and-procurement/tuition/payment-information/index.html.

 For more information about the admissions process, individuals may contact the Office of Student Success at the Fauquier Campus at 540-351-1507 or the Middletown Campus at 540-868-7110.
 Individuals may also contact the Luray-Page County Center at 540-843-0722.